DavidRockin/Blackhole/README.md

 # Blackhole
-A simple ticketing system for Mr. H
+A simple ticketing system for Mr. H.

 # Why?
 Because I can, also memes.

+# Buy why?
+So that people can take it apart and figure out how it works.
+Something simple and easy to use and work with.
+Caching not included, some assembly required.

 # Installation
 1. Setup LAMP stack